EdenianKnight/My_Profile/README.md

 git pull = get changes from github

 git merge = carried out when there's a conflict
-So i think we will have a conflict
+We made this change to create a conflict 1